 What is the VA IRRRL?

-The VA IRRRL program is designed to save homeowners money, period.
+The VA IRRRL program is a VA refinance option designed to save homeowners money, period.
 When lenders take customers through the IRRRL, they are required to lower the borrower’s interest rate.
 Through the IRRRL, borrowers can change the term or monthly payment of their loan.
 If rates are favorable, borrowers can also use the IRRRL to transition from an ARM to a fixed rate, and vice versa.
 IRRRLs come together quickly, even in as little as 10 days; you don’t need to re-appraise the home, and the Certificate of Eligibility you received from your lender when you got your first VA loan will suffice as your proof of eligibility for the IRRRL, which significantly reduces the amount of paperwork.
 Like regular VA home loans, the IRRRL also requires no down payments.

 IRRRL Facts for Veterans